huanghungchuan/huanghungchuan.github.io/docs/index.md

 The [third map](decade_temperature_map.html) is the mean temperature of every decade since 1900.

 And the [fourth map](emission_map.html) is the CO2 Emission of every country since 1749.

+There is a slider on top of each map that can be used to visualize the changes over time.